sanidzinic/Log4netParser/README.md

 2024-01-12 19:33:53,904 [1] DEBUG My.Program [(null)] - test
 2024-01-12 19:33:53,904 [1] DEBUG My.Program [(null)] - test

 For more examples, check out the log4net_examplefile.txt
+## Usage & Configuration
+* You can adapt the RegexSplit & RegexParse Patterns in the appsettings.json file.
+Currently it's based on standard / official log4net LogFileAppender.
+* The logfile is currently passed through my provided example - you have to change it to your own one